Jarren Duran Player Props: Red Sox vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks third in the league.
+- The Twins pitching staff is fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Twins have a 3.59 team ERA that ranks third among all league pitching staffs.
+- The Twins have a 3.74 team ERA that ranks fourth across all MLB pitching staffs.

-- Twins pitchers combine to allow 72 home runs (one per game), the fifth-fewest in baseball.
+- The Twins surrender the ninth-fewest home runs in baseball (76 total, one per game).

-- In his most recent time out on Tuesday, the right-hander threw six innings against the Milwaukee Brewers, giving up three earned runs while surrendering four hits.
+- The righty's most recent time out was on Thursday against the Detroit Tigers, when he went four innings, surrendering two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.